Grantolm History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Grantolm belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Grantham, a town located in the county of Lincolnshire.
-The name was derived from the Old English word grand which may have been derived from the personal name Granta and the Old English word ham meaning "homestead" CITATION[CLOSE]
+The name was derived from the Old English word grand which may have been derived from the personal name Granta and the Old English word ham meaning "homestead"

 Early Origins of the Grantolm family